FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction

-Table \ref{tab:in_dist_error_all} shows that the best strategy of FMint-SDE improves the accuracy \begin{itemize} \item by nearly two orders of magnitude for geometric Brownian motion, \item by the factors from 4 to 8 for the overdamped Langevin SDE with Mueller's potential, \item by the factors from 2 to 4 for the periodic nonlinear oscillator, \item by the factor from 6 to 11 for the stochastic Lorenz system. \end{itemize} Figures SM7 - SM18 in SM5 in the Supplementary Materials visualize FMint-SDE's error correction performance on each system.
+Table \ref{tab:in_dist_error_all} shows that the best strategy of FMint-SDE improves the accuracy \begin{itemize} \item by nearly two orders of magnitude for geometric Brownian motion, \item by the factors from 4 to 8 for the OLD-Mueller, \item by the factors from 2 to 4 for the periodic nonlinear oscillator, \item by the factors from 6 to 11 for the stochastic Lorenz. \end{itemize} {Across all systems, the proposed FMint-SDE consistently achieves the lowest errors in all four metrics, substantially outperforming coarse simulations and baseline models.}

-Moreover, for most of the in-distribution SDEs we considered, no additional finetuning is required except for the periodic nonlinear oscillator, where finetuning with a textual prompt delivers substantial accuracy gains.
-In fact, for geometric Brownian motion, overdamped Langevin with Mueller's potential and stochastic Lorenz systems, the zero-shot's performance surpasses that of the fine-tuned ones.
-This indicates that further fine-tuning introduces errors with overfitting in many cases.
-Among the two zero-shot inference schemes, numerical demos (zero-shot without prompt) are sufficient for accurate error correction for simpler systems like geometric Brownian motion.
-Zero-shot with a textual prompt performs better for more complicated systems, such as the overdamped Langevin SDE with Mueller's potential and stochastic Lorenz.
-Possibly, only four types of SDEs used for pretraining are not enough to utilize the textual prompt's potential advantage.

-Fig. \ref{fig:Mueller_visual}(left) displays a sample trajectory of the overdamped Langevin SDE with Mueller's potential (2D).
-The FMint-SDE trajectory aligns closely with the fine solution, while the coarse trajectory significantly deviates from it.
-Fig. \ref{fig:Mueller_visual}(right) compares the FMint-SDE and coarse error distributions.
-The latter one is considerably wider.